dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.9.0

+###### What’s new
+- System alerts now report on transactional email send failures.
+- In-app system messages for system alerts are now enabled by default.
+- dotdigital forms embedded in CMS pages and blocks can now add email addresses to Magento’s newsletter subscribers list. [requires Enterprise module 1.2.0+]

+###### Improvements
+- Cart insight data is now sent for the Engagement Cloud account owner’s email address when validating API credentials, and at upgrade.
+This allows the Abandoned cart block to be visible in EasyEditor before customer data is received.
+- All active dotdigital modules are now displayed with their version numbers in the Email module dashboard (Reports > Customer Engagement > Dashboard).
+- Easy Email Capture for newsletter subscriptions now happens on the server side after submit (this supports our forms integration for Page Builder).
+- Programs listed in dotdigital > Abandoned Carts > Abandoned Cart Program now list all programs, even those whose status is Draft or Deactivated.
+- We've added a helper method to check if Magento has an active Engagement Cloud account enabled at any level.
+- The timing for the automation sync has been changed to every 16 minutes, so it coincides less often with the contact sync.
+- We’ve fixed a small omission in the install schema script, by adding a `nullable` property to the `last_subscribed_at`  column in `email_contact`.
+- Module dependencies have been updated in line with Magento 2.4 requirements.
+- Our unit tests have been updated to be compatible with PHPUnit v9+.
+This change was required for Magento 2.4.
+- Our MFTF test suite has been updated.

+###### Bug fixes
+- We fixed a problem with finding the wrong product IDs from a batch of SKUs, when importing or updating products in bulk.
+- All types of tracking (Page, ROI and Web Behaviour) now function at website level if tracking is disabled at default level.
+- Newsletter preferences captured in date format are now synced to Engagement Cloud correctly for non-UTC locales.

 # 4.7.1

 ###### Bug fixes